HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Simulation Environment

 After downsampling, we estimate the normals of the object points using Open3D (\url{http://www.open3d.org/docs/0.7.0/python_api/open3d.geometry.estimate_normals.html}).
 The estimated normals will be used during action execution (discussed in the next section).

-As mentioned in Fig.~\ref{fig:method-network}, the feature of each point contains the goal flow and the segmentation mask.
+As mentioned in Section~\ref{method:goal} and Appendix~\ref{appendix:goal}, the feature of each point contains the goal flow and the segmentation mask (foreground vs background).
 The goal flow of the object point is calculated according to Section~\ref{appendix:goal}.
 The goal flow of the background point is set to zero.
-We obtain the segmentation labels of the object points and the background points from Robosuite~\citep{robosuite2020}.
+We obtain the segmentation labels of the object points and the background points from Robosuite\citep{robosuite2020} during simulation.
+Details of obtaining segmentation labels in real robot experiments are discussed in Appendix~\ref{appendix:real}.